-It is only provolone cheese.
-They cooked it in slices on the grill, and it is served melted with some herbs and olive oil.
-You can think of it as a cheese steak.
-The secret is its consistency: it should be gratin on the outside and melted inside, as the image below.
+It is only melted (grilled) provolone cheese, but they really take it seriously.
+They cook it in slices on the grill and it is served melted with some herbs and olive oil.
+You can think of it as a cheesesteak.
+The secret is its consistency: it should be gratin on the outside and melted inside, as in the image below.

-Tip for 1 and 2: avoid salads, starters, snacks, and sodas.
+Tips for 1 and 2: avoid salads, starters, snacks, and sodas.
 Go straight for the real stuff.
 (Only one empanada (5) could be good as a starter).

 This is the Argentinean version of Schnitzel: is meat, thinned with a meat tenderizer, coated with flour, beaten eggs, and breadcrumbs, and then fried (Wikipedia).
 The original recipe seems to come from Austria.
 It is well known in Germany and similar to the French escalope.

-The Argie ones are much better.
+The Argie ones are much better (at least for them).
 Given that the meat is superior as well, this should not be a surprise at all.
-You can find them made of different types of meat, and even different cuts from a cow (“peceto”, “nalga”).
+You can find them made of different types of meat, and even different cuts from a cow (e.g. “peceto”, “nalga”).
 Normally they are huge and come with french fries and eggs.
 One famous dish is “Milanesa a Caballo”, which comes with fries and 2 fried eggs on top.
 Another famous dish is “Milanesa Napolitana”, served with a slice of ham, cheese, and tomato sauce.

 These are delicious pastries filled with a variety of different flavours.
 They are made by folding dough or bread with stuffing.
 They can be baked or fried.
 The most famous flavours are ham and cheese, beef, chicken, Caprese (tomato, mozzarella, basil), “humita” (a mix of corn, onions and cream) and tuna (normally eaten during Easter).
 Different regions of the country will have different recipes for the same type of empanada.

 You can get them everywhere and order a delivery to your door.
 You will find take-out shops that offer several types.
 A “repulgue”, or pattern, is added to the pastry fold to distinguish the varieties.
 Other places burn a letter – an abbreviated indication of the filling – into the dough.

 I would recommend trying a few flavours.
 The beef ones are the best.
-You can get them spicy or light, and filled either with minced meat (“carne picada”) or knife-cut (“carne cortada a cuchillo”).
+You can get them spicy or light and filled either with minced meat (“carne picada”) or knife-cut (“carne cortada a cuchillo”).
 The latter are my favourites.

 This is a delicious and very sweet spread.
 It translates to milk caramel and it is prepared by slowly cooking and mixing milk with sugar.
-They make all kind of things with it, including pastries, cakes, biscuits, ice cream, pudding, flan and more.
-Some people say it is the national obsession (and they are probably right).
+They make all kinds of things with it, including pastries, cakes, biscuits, ice cream, pudding, flan and more.
+Some people say it is a national obsession (and they are probably right).

 This is the undisputed favourite among Argentinean sweets.
 It consists of two round biscuits joined together with “dulce de leche” and covered with milk chocolate.
 The biscuits are prepared using a mix of corn and wheat flour, butter, sugar and several spices.
-They also come covered with powder sugar (the traditional ones), glazed sugar (Santafesinos or “de nieve”), coconut or chocolate.
+They also come covered with powdered sugar (the traditional ones), glazed sugar (Santafesinos or “de nieve”), coconut or chocolate.

 But the favourite brand for the Argentineans is Havanna.
 It is originally from Mar del Plata, but nowadays you can get them everywhere.
 They also make “dulce de leche“, lemon cookies, easter eggs and Havannets.
 You should also try the latter, they are delicious little cones.
 There are several Havanna coffee shops around the country and at the airports.
 You can also get them online on Amazon.

 Facturas is the Spanish for pastries.
 You can get them in any bakery (“panadería”) and they are normally sold by quantity (a dozen is the most common amount) and not weight.

 The most popular is “Medialuna”, which is the Spanish for croissants.
 But the Argentinean version is quite different from the French or English.
 They are smaller, sweeter and contain a lot of butter.
-There are two types of “medialunas”: with butter (“de manteca”) and with fat (“de grasa”).
+There are two types of “medialunas”: with butter (“de manteca”) and with fat (“de grasa”)

 Other types of “facturas” you should try are:

-- “Bola de fraile”
+- “Bola de Fraile”